House Dems to further probe Trump's possible role in hush money payments

 The Wall Street Journal first reported on Democratic efforts to ramp up this probe.
 Trump's personal attorney, Rudy Giuliani, and the Trump Organization did not immediately return requests for comment from NBC News.

 Both Daniels and former Playboy model Karen McDougal alleged affairs with the president, which he has denied.
-Cohen, who pleaded guilty in federal court earlier this year to two campaign finance violations stemming from the payments, paid Daniels $130,000 just weeks prior to the 2016 presidential election so that she would stay silent about her allegations.
+Cohen, who pleaded guilty in federal court this year to two campaign finance violations stemming from the payments, paid Daniels $130,000 just weeks before the 2016 presidential election so she would stay silent about her allegations.
 Cohen told a federal judge during his guilty plea that Trump directed him to make such payments.

-The Journal reported Friday that Trump was involved in or briefed on nearly every step of the hush money agreements that Cohen helped arrange.
+In that Friday article, The Journal reported that Trump was involved in or briefed on nearly every step of the hush money agreements that Cohen helped arrange.
 Trump has denied any knowledge of the deals from the time they were reached.